TomShacham/http4js/README.md

 #### To do

-- create Header and Method to wrap headers and method on req and provide convenience functions like Headers.CONTENT_TYPE and Method.GET
 - document withFilter for eg to add user on req or upgrade http to https
 - document a proxy
 - document unit testing routing and fakes